siddhant0704/Claim.ai/README.md

 ## Overview

-**Claim.ai** is an intelligent platform designed to streamline the intake, processing, and review of healthcare insurance claims.
+**ClaimPal.ai** is an intelligent platform designed to streamline the intake, processing, and review of healthcare insurance claims.
 It leverages OCR, NLP, and AI to extract, classify, and summarize information from uploaded documents (PDFs, images, audio), providing insurance companies with structured, actionable data for rapid claim assessment.

 ---